Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 Table: ETFs vs. Mutual Funds Comparison

-For independent investors seeking to maximize compounding by keeping costs low, paying less tax on gains, and wanting to sell their investments whenever they want without penalties, index ETFs are clearly the better option.
+For independent investors seeking to maximize compounding by keeping costs low, paying less tax on gains, and selling their investments whenever they want without penalties, index ETFs are clearly the better option.

 Index ETFs – The Cornerstone of a Portfolio

-As a certified professional market analyst, investor, and trader for over two decades, I can tell you I have over 80% of my stock portfolio invested in index funds.
-Stock trading is for short-term high-risk gains, and investing in long-term index ETF strategies is for a happy and comfortable retirement.
+As a certified professional market analyst, investor, and trader for over two decades, I can tell you that over 80% of my stock portfolio is invested in index funds.
+Stock trading is for short-term, high-risk gains, and investing in long-term index ETF strategies is for a happy, comfortable retirement.

 What is the best index fund?

 While there is no “best index fund,” well-managed funds have low costs and are large enough to guarantee longevity.
-The best index funds have over $1 billion in assets under management, expense ratios under 0.2%, and are with 1% of the performance of the underlying benchmark index.
+The best index funds have over $1 billion in assets under management, expense ratios under 0.2%, and are within 1% of the benchmark index’s performance.

 What are the best index funds to invest in?